-Take a walk on the local side.
+Take a walk on the local side at one of the best Napa Valley hotels.
 Tap into a taste of Yountville life, and discover wineries and Michelin-star restaurants.
 Peruse boutique shops and find one-of-a-kind items in St. Helena.
-Soak in the famous mineral hot springs of Calistoga, or hop in the car and take a scenic drive along the Silverado Trail, Napa Valley’s stunningly scenic route.
-Savor the quiet side of the Napa Valley with the coveted adventures of Yountville.
+Soak in the famous mineral hot springs of Calistoga, or hop in the car and take a drive along the Silverado Trail, Napa Valley’s stunningly scenic route.
+Savor Napa Valley with the coveted adventures of Yountville.

 The city of Napa is located along the Napa River at the far southern end of the valley, and is the only true “city” in the Napa Valley.
 Napa is home to a bounty of beautiful Victorian-era homes, the historic Napa mill, wine tasting rooms, historical buildings and the Oxbow Market.